KIRAMEKI

 • has its own in-house translation capability, with a decades-long track record;

-• does not purchase translations for simple resale, but in the rare case in which it uses an external translator never uses a translator it does not personally know and know the abilities of; and
+• does not purchase translations for simple resale, but in the very rare case in which it uses an external translator never uses a translator it does not personally know and know the abilities of; and

 • would never consign translations to any entity in places such as China and, in fact, has never had and will never have transactions with any entity in China.